Position Title

 About

-Camelia Hostinar is an Associate Professor in the Department of Psychology.
+Camelia Hostinar is an Associate Professor in the Department of Psychology and a member of the Center for Mind and Brain and the Center for Poverty and Inequality Research.
 Dr. Hostinar studies how the social environment shapes health, with a focus on the activity of stress-response systems.
 She is examining the pathways linking early-life stress to later disease and investigating protective processes that could modify these adverse trajectories.

-She operates the Social Environment and Stress (SES) Lab, in which she welcomes the participation of graduate students with interest in this area of study.
+She directs the Social Environment and Stress (SES) Lab, in which she welcomes the participation of graduate students with an interest in this area of study.

 Research Focus

-Dr. Hostinar researches the ways in which childhood poverty and other forms of early-life adversity influence later development and health.
-She has particular interest in protective factors that may buffer children and adolescents from chronic stress and subsequent physical or mental health problems.
+Dr. Hostinar researches the pathways by which childhood poverty and other forms of early-life adversity influence later development and health.
+She is particularly interested in protective factors that may buffer children and adolescents from chronic stress and subsequent physical or mental health problems.
 Her research examines developmental processes at multiple levels of analysis, incorporating endocrine and immune biomarkers, electrophysiological data, genetic assays, and behavioral measures.
-She seeks to improve understanding of the role of early-life stress in shaping self-regulatory skills, and to illuminate how stress-buffering processes such as supportive social relationships exert their effects.
+She seeks to improve understanding of the role of early-life stress in shaping self-regulatory skills and to illuminate how stress-buffering processes such as supportive social relationships exert their effects.

 Lab